Fact-checked by the onlinepaydaynews.com editorial team

 How Did the Gig Worker Identify the Unauthorized Charge?

-The gig worker in this case — a rideshare driver and TaskRabbit contractor — noticed a $94 renewal fee debited from her bank account three weeks after her original payday loan was supposed to close.
+She was a rideshare driver and TaskRabbit contractor.
+Three weeks after her original payday loan was supposed to close, a $94 renewal fee appeared in her bank account.
 She had made no request to extend the loan and had received no written notice from the lender, QuickFund Direct (a third-party online lender).

 Her first step was pulling her original loan agreement and comparing the signed terms against the lender’s stated renewal policy.
 The agreement contained a single sentence in paragraph 11 stating that “the lender reserves the right to renew the loan if full repayment is not received.”
 No separate consent form had been signed, and no renewal disclosure had been provided at the time of the ACH debit.